jeffThompson/PhysicalComputing/Week03_Buttons/Demos/04-CapacitiveButtons.md

 # CAPACITIVE TOUCH

 Mechanical buttons are by far the most common type, but today we're also very used to touch-sensitive devices, like the screens of our phones.
 This works through a technology called "[capacitive sensing](https://en.wikipedia.org/wiki/Capacitive_sensing)."
-Essentially, your finger (or another object) changes the conductivity of the button, which we can read as an input!
+Essentially, your finger changes the conductive field around the button, which we can read as an input.

 > 🧐 If your phone has run out of battery, you might have noticed in the past few years that the mechanical "home" button has been replaced by a touch-sensitive one!
 This works similarly to our example and allows companies to include fingerprint sensors and other items under the home button – something that would have been difficult or impossible with a traditional mechanical switch.

-This opens up a ton of options for us: can even turn objects like fruit into buttons!
+While we won't be able to have `x/y` coordinates or anything as fancy as your phone's screen, this opens up a ton of options for us: we can even turn everyday objects like fruit or sculpted pieces into buttons!

 ***